nigelhorne/CGI-Buffer/README.md

 CGI::Buffer verifies the HTML that you produce by passing it through `HTML::Lint`.

-CGI::Buffer optimises FCGI programs by reducing, filtering and compressing output to speed up the transmission and by nearly seamlessly making use of client and server caches.
+CGI::Buffer optimises CGI programs by reducing, filtering and compressing output to speed up the transmission and by nearly seamlessly making use of client and server caches.